dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 I just realized I went on a rant and you don't care - you just want to know what to do.
 The first thing you should do is read the [official GitHub Pages documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) and follow that.
 It really is good documentation.

 The first step is to configure your GitHub repo with the custom domain name.
 It won't work, but that's ok.
 You need to do this first so that another repo doesn't steal your domain when you finally point your domain at GitHub IPs.
 Once that's complete, then you need to log into the host for your domain and update DNS.
-I followed exactly what was in the GitHub Pages documentation and it nearly worked.
-For my host, I had to create `A` records ([step 7 of the official docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)) but I also has to create `A` records using "@" as the source.
+I followed exactly what was in the GitHub Pages documentation and it _nearly_ worked.
+For my host, I had to create `A` records ([step 7 of the official docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)) but I also had to create `A` records using "@" as the source.
 I also had to use the apex domain in GitHub pages, NOT the `www` prefixed domain.

 > **TIP**: If you want both the apex domain and `www` subdomain to work with HTTPS, set the repo custom domain to the apex domain.
 For example, if you own `example.com`, set the repo's custom domain to `example.com`.
 Then setup the `CNAME` and `A` records as defined in the docs.